dariocazzani/banaNavigation/Report.md

 Training each agent takes between 15 to 25 minutes on my machine with an Nvidia 1060.
-Because the hyperparameter space is not big, it would be interesting to use *Bayesian Optimizers* to find the best combination of hyperparameters that would lead to a high average score in the least amount of time.
+Because the hyperparameter space is not big, it would be interesting to use **Bayesian Optimizers** to find the best combination of hyperparameters that would lead to a high average score in the least amount of time.
-:

 * **Double DQN**: Another improvement would be to try to use *Double DQN*.
 In noisy environment the **TD-Target** is usually overestimated.
 In order to avoid it, a different policy is used for value estimation, and another one to select the next action.